Chapter By-Laws of Lambda Chi Chapter of Tau Kappa Epsilon

 Special Meeting Agenda.
 The Prytanis is to post an agenda of the scheduled meeting 24 hours before the meeting is held.
 In addition, the Grammateus or selected member will contact the other members of the Fraternity by any means necessary.

 Section 4.
-Quorum.
-A majority of 51% of the undergraduate active members of the Chapter shall constitute a quorum for the conducting business.
+Voting.
+A majority of 51% of the undergraduate active members of the Chapter shall constitute a Vote for the conducting business.

 Section 5.
 Opening and Closing.
 The ritualistic form of opening and closing meetings shall never be omitted in formal meetings, except in case of emergency.
 (B. chapter meetings shall start with informal opening and closing at all meetings.)